learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

     BucketName: my-test-20200325
 ```

-As soon as you type the command, the Service broker calls the APIs and create the resource.
+As soon as you type the command, the Service broker calls the APIs on Amazon Web Services (AWS) and creates the resource.

 You can check the progress with: